Vijay-train/github-actions-test/QuickStart.md

-## Setup your K8s Environment
+## Setup your K8s cluster

-<details><summary>Create a K8s cluster, if not available</summary>
+<details><summary><sub>Create a K8s cluster, if not available</sub></summary>
    <sub>
-If you don't have a K8s environment, you can install a local environment using minikube - (https://minikube.sigs.k8s.io/docs/start/)
+If you don't have a K8s cluster, you can install a local environment using minikube - (https://minikube.sigs.k8s.io/docs/start/)
    </sub>
 </details>

-:one: Install certmgr in your environment.
-For more information, see [certmgr](https://cert-manager.io/docs/installation/)
+:one: Install cert-manager in your cluster.
+For more information, see [cert-manager](https://cert-manager.io/docs/installation/)

 ```shell
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.8.2/cert-manager.yaml
 ```
 <sub> *note:- This command uses v1.8.2.
 Please replace with a later version, if available.</sub>

+>You may also install cert-manager using Helm.
+For instructions, see [Installing with Helm](https://cert-manager.io/docs/installation/helm/#installing-with-helm)

 :two: Next, Generate a Personal Access Token (PAT) for ARC to authenticate with GitHub.
    - Login to GitHub account and Navigate to https://github.com/settings/tokens/new